© 2025 Public Radio East

 89.3 WTEB operating at reduced power

-89.3 WTEB back on the air, operating at reduced power
+89.3 WTEB operating at reduced power.

 Public Radio East’s primary frequency, 89.3 WTEB, is currently broadcasting at lower power, which may result in static or difficulty receiving a clear signal for some listeners.